CCRI-Cyberknights/page/guides/README.md

 3. **Write Descriptions**: Create compelling short and detailed summaries
 4. **Test Integration**: Verify SPA routing and resource filtering

-**⚠️ CRITICAL STEP**: Always add new cheatsheets to the resources array in `index.html`.
+**⚠️ CRITICAL STEP**: Always add new guides to the `guides/guides.json` file.
 This step is **mandatory** for proper SPA integration and resource filtering functionality.
-Without this step, the cheatsheet will not appear in the Resources page or be accessible through category filters.
+Without this step, the guide will not appear in the Resources page or be accessible through category filters.

-**📋 MANDATORY CHECKLIST FOR NEW CHEATSHEETS:**
+**📋 MANDATORY CHECKLIST FOR NEW GUIDES:**
 1. ✅ Generate QR codes using `scripts/generate_qr_codes.py --cheatsheet X`
 2. ✅ Create HTML file with SVG QR codes embedded
-3. ✅ **MUST ADD TO RESOURCES ARRAY** in `index.html` - this is critical!
+3. ✅ **MUST ADD TO GUIDES.JSON** in `guides/guides.json` - this is critical!
 4. ✅ Test SPA routing (`#/guides/linux-cheatsheet-X.html`)
 5. ✅ Test Resources page integration (`#/resources/linux`)
 6. ✅ Verify QR codes scan properly on mobile devices